 What do former employees think of them?

-Sites like LinkedIn and Glassdoor will help you do background checks and have better insight on the company you’re applying for.
+Online job sites like LinkedIn and Glassdoor will help you do background checks and have better insight into the company you’re applying for.

 Me: “Pre kanina ka pa balisa a.
 May problema ba?

 Him: “Interview ko na kasi mamaya e.
 Kinakabahan ako.
 Di ko tuloy alam sasabihin”

 Me: “Tara pre shot muna tayo pampakalma”.

 Me: “Kalma lang pre, wag ka kabahan.
 Ayaw mo nun next step ka na?”